CNC Machine Controls are somewhat Generic as they can be Adapted to Different Machines by Changing Stored Parameters & Macro Programs

 Note #2

 General Electric 1050 CNC Controls from Late 1970's and 1980's also have Battery Backed-Up Memory.
 But G.E. was Clever and had 2 Sets of Batteries.
 1 set of "D" batteries in a Holder inside Control.
 And a Second Small Lithium or Alkaline Battery Hidden in Backside of the Cardcage Backplane.
 Consult your G.E.
-Control Books and have an Experienced Technician Change BOTH these batteries without Dumping this Critical Data.
+Control Books and have an Experienced Technician Change BOTH these batteries, Every Year, without Dumping this Critical Data.

-This page was last updated: May 16, 2023
+This page was last updated: June 15, 2025

 Global 20 & Global 30 Encoder Battery Problems

-Starting about 1999, LVD Strippit Co. built "Global" ( and Other?)
-Machines that used
+Starting about 1999, LVD Strippit Co. built "Global" ( and Other) Machines that used

 These Absolute Encoders are Programmed with Correct Values for